Elective Course Selection Form available soon

 Program Dates: July 12 – August 1, 2020

 Parent Workshop: July 12, 2020 Cost: $150.00 per person.
 Sign up here.

 This program is designed for rising high school juniors and seniors who have strong academic potential and whose challenges with executive function affects their performance in high school.
 Parents will also benefit from the opportunity to better understand their student’s needs regarding college readiness.

 In the program, students will take two skill development courses; Learning Strategies and Building Confidence for Writers.
 These courses are designed to strengthen their writing process, understand their learning strengths and challenges, integrate academic strategies and practices, and develop better habits for academic success.
-They also select an additional course in culinary arts or sports management.
+They also select an additional elective.

 Afternoon recreational activities and weekend excursions balance the program and allow students to learn to navigate independently in a variety of non-academic settings.

 A unique feature of the program is the Workshop for Parents.
 This workshop, taught by Landmark College faculty, is based upon the Four Domains of Learning, a recognized framework that helps students overcome barriers to learning.
 Parents will gain an understanding of the areas in which their students need to build strengths in order to succeed academically:

 - Academic skills